Rockey800/test/README.md

 3. The workflow runs for a limited session duration (default 5 hours) to comply with GitHub’s resource policies.

 ---
+## Resource Usage & Credits

+- This project utilizes [ngrok](https://ngrok.com/) to provide secure tunneling for remote desktop access.
+- It runs on GitHub-hosted Windows runners, which are free virtual machines provided by GitHub for open-source and personal projects.
+- We use these services within their free tier limits and comply with their respective Terms of Service.
+- This project is strictly for personal, educational, and ethical use, and does not violate any service policies.

+Thanks to GitHub and ngrok for providing these invaluable free tools!

 ## Security & Disclaimer